-With the increased cost and complexity of the college-funding decision more families are hiring a financial advisor to help with college planning.
+With the increased cost and complexity of the college-funding decision, more families may be hiring or using a college financial planner to help with college funding and student loans.
 Getting advice for your child’s college decision may be a good idea as more Americans are burdened by student loan debt.
-According to the Federal Reserve, as of July 2019, Americans owe $1.59 trillion dollars in student debt.
-Of the 45 million people who have student loans, only about 19.4 million or 41% are actually in repayment.
+According to the Federal Reserve, Americans owe $1.7 trillion dollars in student debt.
+Of the 45 million people who have student loans, only about 19.4 million, or 41% are actually in repayment.

 Selecting and paying for college is one of the most expensive and important decisions you may make for your child as a parent.
 It certainly is stressful and can be confusing for many families.
 Financial advisors may vary in expertise and you need to understand what to be looking for in a college financial planner.